 We have lived in Utah County for many years, but we often sneak across the county line to adventure in Salt Lake.
-There are so many fun adventures in Salt Lake County that we have discovered.
+There are so many fun adventures in Salt Lake Valley that we have discovered.
 Spring Break is here, and we know that lots of parents are looking for ways to entertain their kids who are out of school.
-So we put together a list of some of our favorite adventures in Salt Lake Valley during the Spring.
+So we put together a list of some of our favorite things to do for Spring Break in Salt Lake County.
 We hope you’ll find a few that your family will enjoy.
-If you need some ideas for Utah County, check out our list of Spring Break in Utah Valley.

 Spend a day in Big (or Little) Cottonwood Canyon

 We love the Salt Lake canyons.
 Even a drive through these canyons is beautiful, and we love following along the river as we weave through the canyons.
 A lot of our favorite hikes are in Little or Big Cottonwood canyons.
 In the Spring, some of these hikes still have snow on them, so definitely be prepared for the conditions.
 Some years we have hiked in snow boots, and others we have hiked in regular gear.
 All of these hikes are easy, and family friendly, and most involve waterfalls!

 - Rocky Mouth Falls (near Little Cottonwood Canyon)